Weaving Remembrance of the Scottish Witch Hunts

 LA BEALLTAINN

 May 1st - the other major fire festival and liminal time of the year.
 A traditional time of migration of people, beasts and of course the Aos Sith (faery folk).
 Associated with the first dew, whitethorn flowers, Bannocks and offerings made for good luck.
-It marks the beginning of summer and light half of the year.
+It marks the beginning of summer and the light half of the year.

 LUNASTAL

 August 1st – associated with Lugh of the Tuatha De Dannan.
-A festival of funeral games to honour the dead, and Lammas, the festival that honours the harvest and spirts of the land (making of the Cailleach doll).
+A festival of funeral games to honour the dead, and Lammas, the festival that honours the harvest and spirits of the land (making of the Cailleach doll).
 Both mark the beginning of autumn.

 EQUINOX AND SOLAR FESTIVALS